laurman1/EmbodiedInteraction/README.md

 # Implementation and Design Description

+Breathing Forest is a Virtual Reality experience allowing users to experiement with breathing patterns, resulting in changes in the environment.
 Live respiration data is used to manipulate variables within a forest ecosystem simulation, allowing the user’s breathing patterns to shape environmental behaviour in real time.
 The user therefore becomes physiologically connected to the virtual environment.
 Rather than emphasizing challenge or performance, the project explores slower and more exploratory and experimental forms of interaction inspired by ideas from embodied interaction and somaesthetic design.
 In this way, breathing becomes both a method of control and a way of experiencing and inhabiting the virtual environment itself.

 Rather than using respiration data as a direct one-to-one control signal, the project instead derives broader behavioural metrics from the user’s breathing patterns, such as calmness and intensity.
 These interpreted states are then used to influence environmental variables within the forest simulation.
 This approach shifts the interaction away from explicit machine-like control and toward a more indirect and embodied relationship between the user and the virtual environment, where the world responds to the overall qualities of bodily behaviour rather than isolated input values.